 Reduction of Adverse Heart Remodeling in HF

-In patients in heart failure, the renin-angiotensin-aldosterone system (RAAS) is activated due to the low cardiac output leading to reduced renal artery perfusion, which activates the RAAS pathway in order to increase intravascular volume in to augment blood pressure, which would increase the cardiac output via the Frank-Starling mechanism (which states that the greater amount of stretch force put upon the heart walls results in a stronger contraction).
-However, this attempt at maintaining homeostasis only results in increased preload into the heart and therefore encourages excessive heart remodeling (in response to the larger preload stretching the ventricular walls further).
+In patients in heart failure, the renin-angiotensin-aldosterone system (RAAS) becomes active due to the low cardiac output leading to reduced renal artery perfusion, which activates the RAAS pathway to increase intravascular volume in to augment blood pressure, which would increase the cardiac output via the Frank-Starling mechanism (which states that the greater amount of stretch force put upon the heart walls results in a stronger contraction).
+However, this attempt at maintaining homeostasis only results in increased preload into the heart.
+It, therefore, encourages excessive heart remodeling (in response to the larger preload stretching the ventricular walls further).
 This heart remodeling process can quickly become detrimental and result in conditions such as eccentric hypertrophy.

 Because ACE inhibitors inhibit the RAAS system, which eventually leads to increased strain on a failing heart, these ACE inhibitors also have the result of reducing adverse heart remodeling in patients in heart failure.

 In adults, the starting recommended dosage is 10 mg once a day, with a maintenance dosage range of 20 to 40 mg/day, in either one full dose or two equal doses.
-Benazepril should be taken once or twice a day at consistent times and can be taken with or without food.
+Benazepril should be taken once or twice a day at consistent times, and patients can take it with or without food.

 In children, the recommended starting dosage is 0.2 mg/kg once daily, and the maintenance dosage is 0.1 to 0.6 mg/kg daily, taken in one dosage.

 In patients managing hypertension and renal impairment, the starting dose is 5 mg/day in one dosage.
-The dosage can be increased until a maximum daily dose of 40 mg until the ideal blood pressure is desired.
+The dosage can increase in a stepwise fashion up to a maximum daily dose of 40 mg or until achieving the desired blood pressure.

 Head and Neck Angioedema